YuriFarias741/Todo-Listing-App/README.md

 `python manage.py runserver`

+PS: If django isn't found on the environment, just run `pipenv install django==2.1`

 Then,to start the front-end local server, access the frontend/ folder on the root dir and run `npm start`